Ravensbourne University London

-Ravensbourne University London (formerly Ravensbourne College of Design and Communication) is a digital media and design university, with vocational courses in fashion, television and broadcasting, interactive product design, architecture and environment design, graphic design, animation, moving image, music production for media and sound design.
+Ravensbourne University London is a public university on the Greenwich Peninsula in London, England.
+It specialises in creative, business, and technology-related disciplines, offering courses in areas including fashion, television and broadcasting, business management, architecture, product and graphic design, animation, music and sound production, and digital technology.

+The university delivers an industry-focused curriculum developed in collaboration with employers to reflect current professional practices.
+Its partnerships with industry organisations provide students with opportunities for project-based learning, placements, and access to professional-standard facilities.

+Ravensbourne University London has a focus on widening social mobility in higher education, and its graduates work across a range of roles with the creative, business and technology industries.

-Ravensbourne was established in 1962 by the amalgamation of Bromley School of Art, Sidcup School of Art and Beckenham School of Art.
+Ravensbourne University London was established in 1962 by the amalgamation of Bromley School of Art, Sidcup School of Art and Beckenham School of Art.
 It was originally at Bromley Common and later at Chislehurst and on the Greenwich Peninsula in Inner London, where it opened a new campus in autumn 2010.
 The college is named after the River Ravensbourne, which flows from Bromley Common to Greenwich.
+Initially established as a institution providing higher-level courses in art and design, it was given university status in 2018.